-- No Fill (background only), which applies to the No Fill state described above. - Reset, which returns the text or background to the Unchanged state. - The color selection boxes, which apply to the Set state.
+- No Fill (background only), which applies the No Fill state described above. - Reset, which returns the text or background to the Unchanged state. - The color selection boxes, which apply the Set state.

-See Color Picker Button States for examples of the color picker button states.
+See "Color Picker Button States" for examples of the color picker button states.

-Color Picker Button States
+Table 3-4 Color Picker Button States